 Dregan is deteriorating visibly since his illness, but maybe this is something to do with becoming a teenager….
 More research is needed as we simply don’t know why and how the disease progresses from person to person.
 More children with Congenital DM are living longer as treatment is improving.
 Now if only we could understand it a bit more.

-Please support this Fund – there is much needed research into this disorder, and as it is a hereditary disease, there must be thousands of people, like Dregan and his father’s family, who don’t even know they have it.
+Please support Cure DM – there is much needed research into this disorder, and as it is a hereditary disease, there must be thousands of people, like Dregan and his father’s family, who don’t even know they have it. "

 "This site is owned and operated by Cure DM, which is a registered charity.
 Nothing contained in this site is or should be considered, or used as a substitute for medical advice, diagnosis or treatment.
 The site owners and administrators cannot accept any legal or personal liability for the outcomes of actions taken by you in using this information.
 This site and its information do not constitute the practice of any medical, nursing, registered dietitian or nutritionist, or other professional health care advice, diagnosis or treatment.